-Anthony Hall, who teaches Globalization Studies, promotes the canard that Israel, rather than al-Qaeda, was responsible for the Sept.
+Anthony Hall, who teaches Globalization Studies, promotes the canard (page does not exist) that Israel, rather than al-Qaeda, was responsible for the Sept.
 11, 2001 terrorist attacks, suggesting that the operation was the basis “for a 100 year war on Muslims for Israel.”
-He is also a staunch advocate of launching an “open debate on the Holocaust” (page doesn’t exist) alongside Holocaust deniers such as Monika Schaefer (whom he publicly recommended to be the next leader of the Green Party of Canada).
+He is also a staunch advocate of launching an “open debate on the Holocaust” (page does not exist) alongside Holocaust deniers such as Monika Schaefer (whom he publicly recommended to be the next leader of the Green Party of Canada).

 A university professor for more than 25 years, Hall uses his credentials to establish the legitimacy of the theories he espouses.
 However, as an educator, he has a responsibility to uphold the principle of “academic freedom,” which is ironically the very principle he claims to protect by promoting an alternative interpretation to what transpired during the Holocaust.

-B’nai Brith continues to demand that the University of Lethbridge investigate, to guarantee that students are not subjected to Hall’s anti-Zionist itinerary, but the institution has chosen to stand by its professor, (page doesn’t exist) also citing a commitment to “academic freedom.”
+B’nai Brith continues to demand that the University of Lethbridge investigate, to guarantee that students are not subjected to Hall’s anti-Zionist itinerary, but the institution has chosen to stand by its professor, (page does not exist) also citing a commitment to “academic freedom.”

 According to a 2011 statement from Universities Canada, however, academic freedom “includes the right to freely communicate knowledge and the results of research and scholarship.”
 Does the University of Lethbridge feel that Holocaust denial, accusations of world Zionist conspiracy plots and antisemitism are the legitimate “results of research and scholarship?”